How Is GED Result Declared?

 GED Testing and Scoring

 In the US, a high school diploma is considered the basic qualification for employment and further studies opportunities.
-GED bridges this gap in the lives of non-graduate adults by providing them an opportunity to attain an equivalent credential.
-The GED credentials are awarded on the basis of your scores in a five-test battery that measures your academic knowledge and skills at the level of a high school program.
+It bridges this gap in the lives of non-graduate adults by providing them an opportunity to attain an equivalent credential.
+The credentials are awarded on the basis of your scores in a five-test battery that measures your academic knowledge and skills at the level of a high school program.
 The tests cover five core subject/skill areas:

 - Social Science